 Detentions will be served on designated days for a minimum of 60 minutes.
 A detention notice will be sent home for a signature of a parent/guardian prior to the student serving the detention.
 Failure to return a notice does not excuse a student from serving the detention.
 Parents are responsible for picking the student up after the detention is served.
-The detention will be administered and supervised by the appropriate Administrator or designee.
+The detention will be administered and supervised by the Student Discipline Director or designee.
 Detentions may be served for:

 Tardiness

 Dress code violations

 Hair Cut Warnings

-Failure to have a pass in the hallway
+Failure to have teacher approval to be in the hallway

 Throwing objects in the building

 Disruption of a classroom

 Any other violation deemed serious by the teacher or administrator